Brandon Webb (author)

-Brandon Tyler Webb (born June 12, 1974) is a former United States Navy SEAL and SEAL Sniper course Head Instructor, with one combat deployment to Afghanistan and one to the Persian Gulf.
+Brandon Tyler Webb (born June 12, 1974) is a former United States Navy SEAL.
 Webb is the Founder and CEO of Hurricane Group, LLC, which includes a website about military culture, The Load Out Room, sofrep radio, and the SpecOps Channel on YouTube.
-Brandon Webb is also a media commentator on snipers and related Special Operations Forces military issues.
-Webb is a New York Times Best Selling Author who has written or collaborated on twelve books.
+He is also a media commentator on snipers and related Special Operations Forces military issues.
+Webb is a New York Times Best Selling Author, who has written or collaborated on twelve books.

+Early life and education

 Webb received his education at Embry Riddle Aeronautical University, and after separating from the Navy attended Harvard Business School’s OPM (Owner/President Management) program.
 He has given keynote speeches to Fortune 500 companies.
 He is a member of the YPO (Young Presidents Organization) chapter, and a Harvard Business School alumnus.

 Military career

 Webb joined the Navy in 1993 and began his career as an Aviation Warfare Systems Operator and Search and Rescue Swimmer with two deployments to the Persian Gulf on the USS Abraham Lincoln and USS Kittyhawk.
 He completed Basic Underwater Demolition/SEAL training class 215 in 1998.
 He was then assigned to SEAL Team 3.

 In 2000, Webb was invited to undergo training at the SEAL Sniper Course.
 After becoming a certified SEAL Sniper, he deployed to the Persian Gulf with SEAL Team 3 GOLF platoon, and Afghanistan in 2001 with ST3 ECHO platoon.
 After his last deployment with SEAL Team 3, Webb worked at the Naval Special Warfare Group One Sniper Cell and Naval Special Warfare Center Sniper program as the Sniper Course Manager.